atticus-carter/cv/_sources/book/OceanImageTypes.md

 ### Aerial Imagery

-Aerially mounted cameras on drones, planes and helicopters can produce high quality often georeferenced imagery of nearshore sites or areas that are hard to get to by other means of transport like sea ice.
+Aerially mounted cameras on drones, planes and helicopters can produce high quality (often georeferenced) imagery of nearshore sites or areas that are hard to get to by other means of transport, like sea ice.

 :::{figure} images/image-4.png
 :name: seal-population